 In recent years, the written word has been prevalent in the artist’s works, including this one.
 There is a juxtaposition of excerpts by Averoff and the migrant, their different starting points and needs.
 Skourtis came across a letter including the phrase ‘In Munich’ at Monastiraki market in Athens.
 He investigates the notions of writing, communication, information, their different functions.
 In the first one, ‘Save Metsovo;’ in the second, ‘Please be patient until I save some money so that we may do something of our own.
 Know that I love you and you are my life.’
 The concept of writing, which used to be the principal means of communication, is seen in a different light today, when digital technology enables instant communication everywhere on the planet.

-The work was created especially for the group anniversary exhibition “Lands of Creation, A tribute to Metsovo”, which was inaugurated at the E. Averoff Museum in 2019.
+The work was created especially for the group anniversary exhibition “Lands of Creation, A tribute to Metsovo”, which was inaugurated at the E. Averoff Museum of Modern Art in 2019.